Contact Information

 - Ensure development of a comprehensive after-care plan with the hospital treatment team.
 This may include outpatient treatment programs, therapists, psychiatrists, and any other relevant community supports.
 Ideally this is completed prior to discharge from the hospital; however in the event this is not provided, call the hospital and ask for referrals based on their clinical recommendations.
 Depending on any authorization for release of protected health information, hospital staff may only be able to speak with the person receiving care.
 They may need to make this phone call themselves to receive this information.

 - Familiarize yourself with available resources, and encourage your loved one to connect in their community.
 These may include (but are not limited to): self-help meetings, local non-profits that support basic needs, and crisis hotlines.
-Many of such resources are listed on our website, as well as ULifeline (search for OCC under “Find Your School”).

 - Engage in open, nonjudgmental conversation.
 Simply talking about mental health conditions, symptoms, concerns, and experiences reduces stigma and encourages your loved one to continue to be open about his or her challenges.
 Symptoms worsen in the darkness.
 Providing support and assurance that you are a safe person to talk to is immensely helpful.

 - Develop a safety plan.
-Talk with your loved one about any high risk situations and plan steps ahead of time to ensure safety.
+Talk with your loved one about any high-risk situations and plan steps ahead of time to ensure safety.
 If your loved one has expressed suicidal thoughts and has talked about a plan (or has attempted suicide) remove any access to means of acting on this.
 Common ways of removing access to means include: securing all medications, removing/securing any firearms or other weapons in the home.
 Talk with your loved one about what is needed to increase safety in your individual circumstance, or enlist the help of a counselor to complete this task.

 - Be sure to take care of yourself, and that your loved one does the same.
 It is incredibly important during periods of high stress that you and your loved one are getting sufficient sleep, eating nutrient-dense foods, drinking water, exercising, avoiding drugs/alcohol, and taking medication as prescribed (if applicable).